George W. Bush 2004 presidential campaign

 The 2004 presidential campaign of George W. Bush, the 43rd president of the United States, announced his candidacy for re-election as president on May 16, 2003.
 On September 2, 2004, he again became the nominee of the Republican Party for the 2004 presidential election.
 Along with his running mate, Vice President Dick Cheney, President George W. Bush was opposed in the general election by U.S. Senator John Kerry of Massachusetts and minor candidates from other parties.
 The election took place on Tuesday, November 2, 2004.

 George W. Bush's campaign chairman was Marc Racicot.
 His chief political strategist was Karl Rove, who had the title Senior Advisor to the President.
 Mark McKinnon was the chief communications strategist.
 He was later joined in August 2004 by Karen Hughes, a former Bush advisor who returned after some time away.
 His campaign manager was Ken Mehlman.

 This re-election campaign was the most expensive in American history and was financed mainly by large corporations and industrial interests that the Bush administration represented in government.

 2004 primary campaign

 President Bush formally filed with the FEC on May 16, 2003.
 As he was virtually unopposed, he did no campaigning during the primary season.

-On March 10, 2004, Bush clinched the number of delegates require for the nomination, 1608 Delegates 168 Super delegates.
+On March 10, 2004, Bush clinched the number of delegates require for the nomination, 1608 Delegates and 168 Super delegates.